 Supporting Student Health

 A signed Request for Support at School of a Student’s Health Condition is required if medication is to be taken at school.
 Medication will then be administered by a designated staff member.
-It is preferred that Asthma sufferers have spare relieving medication kept at the office.
+It is preferred that students with asthma have spare relieving medication kept om the office.
 An emergency asthma kit is kept in the First Aid Room/Sick Bay, and separate first aid kits are taken on excursions and to sporting events.

 Students who become sick or are injured at school attend the Sick Bay located in the front administration office where they are assessed by staff with first aid qualifications.
 If a student is seriously ill or has sustained an injury of concern, the school will contact parents.

-All staff are trained regularly in the management and treatment of Anaphylaxis in accordance with ASCIA and DEC Health policies.
+All staff are trained regularly in the management and treatment of Anaphylaxis in accordance with ASCIA and Department of Education Health policies.

 It is encouraged that students do not bring nuts or nut spread to school due to the large number of students who are anaphylactic.